DestinE-Climate-DT/autosubmit-scan/README.md

 as-scan view ./results/report.json
 ```

-Launches a TUI for browsing errors by type and file.
+Launches an [interactive results viewer](docs/GLOSSARY.md#interactive-results-viewer) for browsing errors by type and file.

 ### 5. Export to Markdown